 He retired to the 'big Gun Park' on his passing in January 2019.

-The 2022 revision was managed by LTCOL (Ret'd) Jim Box with assistance and contributions from LTCOL Khalid Elkhaligi and LT Jackson Drummond.
+The 2022-24 revisions were authored and edited by LTCOL (Ret'd) Jim Box with assistance and contributions from LTCOL Khalid Elkhaligi and LT Jackson Drummond.

 1916 - 4.5inch Howitzer - AWM